How to Write a Restaurant Marketing Plan that Puts Butts in Seats [Ideas and Strategies]

 4. Define your objectives: What are your marketing goals?

 Before you can start putting together a plan, you need to know what your goals are.
-Chip Klose, restaurant marketer and founder of Restaurant Strategy, defines restaurant marketing in 3 steps:
+Chip Klose, restaurant marketer and founder of the Restaurant Strategy podcast, defines restaurant marketing in 3 steps:

 This is where you're putting yourself in front of customers, to show them that you exist.
 This could be as simple as paid social advertising, great signage, an ad in the local paper, or a television appearance.